 Carolina-style slaw is made with a tangy vinegar dressing, a tasty alternative to a coleslaw with mayonnaise dressing.
 The sweet and tangy dressing is cooked with seasonings and then poured over the shredded and chopped vegetables.
 The celery seeds add excellent flavor to this coleslaw, and the vegetables work well together.

-- 1 large head of cabbage, finely shredded (see below for chopping guidance)
+- 1 large head of cabbage (finely shredded --see below for chopping advice)

 - 1 medium bell pepper, finely chopped